Theory of Operation

 SDS Data Files

 Each data stream is stored in a separate SDS data file.
 In the diagram below SCinput.0.sds is the input to Signal Conditioning, SCoutput.0.sds is the output of Signal Conditioning, and MLoutput.0.sds is the output of the ML Model.
-Each execution of the algorithm is represented in a data block with a timeslot.
+Each execution of the algorithm is represented by a data block with a timeslot.
 The timeslot allows correlating blocks from different streams.
-In the example above, all blocks of one algorithm execution have the same timeslot value.

 SDS Files